JaneliaSciComp/jacs-cm/docs/ComposeDeployment.md

 sudo cp /path/to/your/certs/cert.{crt,key} $CONFIG_DIR/certs/
 sudo chown docker-nobody:docker-nobody $CONFIG_DIR/certs/*
 ```
+If you use self-signed certificates, you will need to [set up the trust chain](SelfSignedCerts.md) for them later.

 ## Initialize Databases

-This deployment does not include the main databases (Mongo and MySQL), but this step is necessary to initialize SOLR and RabbitMQ.
+Currently, this deployment does not include the main databases (Mongo and MySQL).
+It is assumed these are running separately.
+In the future they will be added to this deployment.

+However, the database initialization step is still necessary to configure SOLR and RabbitMQ.

 Bring up the databases only:
 ```
-./manage.sh up dev --dbonly -d
+./manage.sh up none --dbonly -d
 ```

 Then initialize them: